• Skip to primary navigation

 Oh and here’s another thing I’ve noticed.
 The real farms show up with their produce in its full original form – carrot tops still on the carrots, beet greens on the beats, leaves on the baby turnip, tiny roots extending from the bottom of the radishes.
 Look for those tells as well.

-Produce grown in a controlled environment, and culled for how it looks, will arrive at the market clean and shiny just like the stuff at the grocery store.
+Produce grown in a controlled environment, and culled for how it looks, will arrive at the market clean and shiny just like the produce at the grocery store.

 Or, if it’s the opposite and the produce looks like the dredges of what was rescued from the grocery store – it probably was!